Thai House Beach Resort is located at the southern tip of Long Beach, one of the most popular beaches on Koh Lanta.

 Please note: breakfast is not included in the room rate

 There are a number of restaurants and cafes close by that cater for breakfast.
-The Fat Turtle restaurant at the beach front is open for breakfast from 08:30 until 14:00, there are various options for you to chose from, Thai House guests please present your breakfast token at the restaurant to receive a 10% discount on your breakfast meals and coffee refills.
+The Turtle Beach restaurant at the beach front is open for breakfast from 08:30 until 14:00, there are various options for you to chose from, Thai House guests please present your room key at the restaurant to receive a 10% discount on your breakfast meals.

 About Koh Lanta